NG-ZORRO/ng-zorro-antd-mobile/components/modal/doc/index.en-US.md

 - Generally put the most likely clicked button on the right side.
 In addition, the cancel button should always be on the left.

 ## API
-Before use，entryComponents should be added in corresponding module，such as：`entryComponents: [ModalComponent]`.
+Before use，entryComponents should be added in corresponding module，such as：`entryComponents: [ModalServiceComponent]`.

 ### Modal